 Negative: Uncertainty around payout for total loss

 With an Agreed Value you have the opportunity to nominate a value for your rig between an upper and lower range.
-This range is dictated by Redbook and as with Market Value is based on age, mileage and what the market is paying at the time.
+This range is dictated by Glasses Guide and as with Market Value is based on age, mileage and what the market is paying at the time.